 Yes.
 The common cold is contagious and if your child comes in contact with someone who has it, he/she could contract it.
 Even touching any surfaces that are infected with the rhinovirus can catch a cold.
 You touch it, you get near it, you come in contact with it, you get it – as simple as that.

-Cold symptoms begin to appear in kids within 2 or 3 days but generally speaking, the common cold lasts for roughly a week in children and sometimes a bit longer.
+Cold symptoms begin to appear in kids within two or three days but generally speaking, the common cold lasts for roughly a week in children and sometimes a bit longer.

 Your doctor may examine your child’s nose, throat and take a throat culture using a cotton swab for diagnosis of the common cold

-Children can get a cold approximately 8 times a year.
+Children less than 5 years can get a cold approximately eight times a year and the frequency decreases as the child become older.
 Sometimes it may be less but general statistics indicate that as the average number of cold cases throughout the year.